 Blue Heelers

 In conclusion, Blue Heelers was a groundbreaking police drama series that tackled a wide range of social issues and established itself as one of the most successful Australian television dramas ever made.
 It featured realistic storylines, memorable characters, and stunning regional locations, all of which set it apart from other Australian police dramas of the time.
 The show was a testament to the talent of the writers, directors, and actors, who created a legacy that still resonates with audiences today.

-Blue Heelers is a series that is currently running and has 7 seasons (259 episodes).
-The series first aired on September 9, 1993.
+Blue Heelers is a series that ran for 7 seasons (259 episodes) between September 9, 1993 and on Southern Star Entertainment

+Blue Heelers